 Alexandra joined Watsi on December 28th, 2015.
-Five years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexandra's most recent donation traveled 8,800 miles to support Oun, a loving grandmother from Cambodia, to fund sight-restoring surgery so she can return to farming.
+Six years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexandra's most recent donation traveled 8,700 miles to support Loserian, an 18-year-old man from Tanzania, to fund surgery to heal his leg.

 Alexandra has funded healthcare for 81 patients in 11 countries.